Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Data accuracy is prioritized to ensure reliable financial statements and effective decision-making

-• Your P&L is structured for decision-making (COGS / S&M / G&A visibility)
+• Your P&L is structured for decision-making (COGS / S&M / G&A visibility) and supported by reliable reporting systems

 3) They talk “strategy,” but they can’t diagnose what’s actually broken

-Example: if growth is weak, the diagnostic should start with pricing (COGS) and the growth engine (S&M) before building an overhead plan.
+Example: if growth is weak, the diagnostic should start with pricing, pricing strategies, (COGS) and the growth engine (S&M) before building an overhead plan.
 A CFO who ignores the order of operations often creates damage (cuts that break delivery, marketing freezes that stall the pipeline, etc.).

 What good looks like: